-The Texas insurance discount course offered on Company 2’s website lists for $49.95 but sells for $25.00.
-That means, if you buy it direct, you get the same price, but at a deeper discount.
+The Texas insurance discount course offered on Company 2’s website lists for $49.95 but sells for $25.00 dollars.
+That means, if you buy it directly, you get the same price, but at a deeper discount.

 Is There a Defensive Driving Groupon?